wds4/tapestry-protocol/tips/README.md

 ## [Core Protocol: TIPs 0.x](core-protocol)

-We encode the basic principles and establish the notion that information will be encoded topologically into graphs in a way that facilitates curation by the web of trust.
-Importantly, the core protocol is designed to have minimal, or arguably zero, [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md).
+The core protocol presents an overview of the basic principles of the tapestry method, including its goal: a [decentralized digital language](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md).
+Information will be encoded topologically into graphs (the Concept Graph) in a way that facilitates curation by the web of trust (the Grapevine).

 ## [Concept Graph: TIPs 1.x](concept-graph)